components-web-app/api-components-bundle/docs/getting-started/index.md

     "html": "<p>Hello world</p>"
 }
 ```
 You will have made this API resource which is very easy, as we will show later, and your front-end application will have sent a POST request to create it.
+The front-end application should then look for the UI component named `HTMLContent` to display.
+There is an optional property `uiComponent` where you can explicitly define the name of the front-end UI Component to display.

 ### What is a ComponentPosition resource?
 You can locate a component within Component Collections (which we will talk about in a moment).
 This is simply a resource that determines collection(s) the component is rendered, and the position within it.